Macular Degeneration

 - Smoking

-- Family history of the disease
+- Family history

 - High blood pressure

-- Obesity and lack of physical activity
+- Obesity and inactivity

 - Fundus examination

-- Retinal imaging (OCT)
+- OCT retinal imaging

 - Fluorescein angiography

-- Amsler Grid test
+- Amsler grid testing

 Treatment of Macular Degeneration

-- Following a healthy diet rich in antioxidants
+- Healthy diet rich in antioxidants

-- Anti-VEGF injections inside the eye
+- Anti-VEGF injections

-- Laser treatment in some cases
+- Laser therapy in selected cases

-The Importance of Early Detection
+Importance of Early Detection

 Why Choose Dr. Yazan Salama?

-- Advanced OCT devices for accurate diagnosis
+- Advanced OCT imaging

-- Expertise in retinal injections and modern treatments
+- Expertise in retinal injections